Exponential Mixing for 3D Stochastic Primitive Equations: Preliminaries and the statement of main results

 We also extend $\sigma_1$ in the even fashion and $\sigma_2$ in the odd fashion across $\mathbb{T}^2\times \{0\}$.
 Hence, we consider the primitive equations on the extended domain $\mathbb{T}^3=\mathbb{T}^2\times (-1,1)$,

 subject to the boundary and initial conditions

-where $T_0$ to denote the initial temperature in (\ref{eqq10}), though it is now different from that in $(\ref{eqq3})$.
+where $T_0$ denotes the initial temperature in (\ref{eqq10}), although it is now different from that in $(\ref{eqq3})$.

-Because of the equivalent of the above two kinds of boundary and initial conditions, we consider, throughout this paper, the system (\ref{eqq14})-(\ref{eqq13}).
-Note that condition (\ref{eqq12}) is a symmetry condition, which is preserved by system (\ref{eqq14})-(\ref{eqq17}), that is if a smooth solution to system (\ref{eqq14})-(\ref{eqq17}) exists and is unique, then it must satisfy the symmetry condition (\ref{eqq12}), as long as it is initially satisfied.
+Due to the equivalence of the above two kinds boundary conditions, we consider the system (\ref{eqq14})-(\ref{eqq13}) throughout the whole paper.
+Notice that (\ref{eqq12}) is a symmetry condition, which is preserved by system (\ref{eqq14})-(\ref{eqq17}), i.e., if a smooth solution to the system (\ref{eqq14})-(\ref{eqq17}) exists and is unique, then it satisfies the symmetry condition (\ref{eqq12}) as long as it is initially satisfied.